plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/amir/13_a_ssh2john.png)
 ![](/blog/images/shares/pics/amir/13_b_john.png)

-We have successfully cracked **user amir**'s SSH Key password, which is **hello6**.
-Now that we have the key and password, we should be able to SSH into the machine as user **amir**.
+We have successfully cracked user **amir**'s SSH Key password, which is **hello6**.
+Now that we have the key and password, we should be able to SSH into the machine as user amir.
 The only thing stopping us is that we did not find an open, listening SSH service on our initial port scan.
 Our original scan was limited in the number of ports it scanned.
 We will run another **nmap** scan, this time scanning **all TCP ports**.
 If this SSH server is running on a **non-standard port**, we should be able to find it.

 ![](/blog/images/shares/pics/amir/14.png)